fosterinteractive/mainspring-legacy/README.md

 Style Guides w/ SASS, Gulp &amp; other libraries.
 Essentially this is an assembly of the work of very clever folks into a single starter package.

-Intended for use in Drupal or similar CMS.
+Intended for use in Drupal but would be easily used in WordPress or similar CMS.

 ##See /docs for more details##